rumca-js/OfflineWebSearch/PROJECT.md

 # SQLite data model

-Model is described and maintained by https://github.com/rumca-js/linkarchivetools/blob/main/linkarchivetools/model/definitions.py
+ - The SQLite data model is defined by linkarchivetools.
+ - The authoritative model definition is: https://github.com/rumca-js/linkarchivetools/blob/main/linkarchivetools/model/definitions.py
+ - The Android application must remain compatible with the defined SQLite schema.
  - Entries - linkdatamodel
  - Sources - sourcedatamodel

 # Database handling
- - .db files downloaded from a URL are stored in application storage.
- - Downloaded .db files are used as local SQLite databases.
- - .db.zip files downloaded from a URL are downloaded to application storage.
+ - any internet database is downloaded to application storage, and used from there
- - .db.zip files are unpacked into application storage.
- - The unpacked .db file is used as a local SQLite database.
- - .json files can be loaded from the local filesystem.
- - .zip files containing JSON files can be loaded from the local filesystem.
+ - any archived database is unpacked, and used from unpacked file
- - Local SQLite and JSON files can be used without copying them when Android permissions allow direct access.
+ - local files can be used without copying them when Android permissions allow direct access.
  - Downloaded databases can be downloaded again.
  - Re-fetching a database replaces the current local copy.
  - The user is notified before a local database is replaced.